Like & Share

-Like & Share is a 2022 drama film written and directed by Gina S. Noer.
+Like & Share is a 2022 adult drama film written and directed by Gina S. Noer.
 The film stars Aurora Ribero and Arawinda Kirana.

 The film had its world premiere at the 17th Jogja-NETPAC Asian Film Festival on 27 November 2022.

 Premise

 The two schoolgirls and best friends Lisa and Sarah create ASMR content on social media together until the dynamic between the two of them changes after the former becomes obsessed with pornography and the latter dates an older man.
 This causes the girls to discover a world of personal exploration that leads them toward harrowing outcomes.